Dwarkesh Patel

 - Core format: extended, technically prepared interviews with frontier AI executives, researchers, founders, forecasters, economists, and public intellectuals.

-- Book: author of The Scaling Era: An Oral History of AI, 2019-2025, edited by Gavin Leech and published by Stripe Press.
+- Book: author of The Scaling Era: An Oral History of AI, 2019-2025 with Gavin Leech, published by Stripe Press.

-- Why he matters: Patel helps turn private frontier-AI discourse into searchable public conversation, while also showing the risks of access-based media in a field dominated by powerful labs and charismatic founders.
+- Why he matters: Patel helps turn private frontier-AI discourse into searchable public conversation, while also showing the risks of access-based media in a field dominated by powerful labs, investors, sponsors, and charismatic founders.

 Role in AI Discourse